amritha136/Sales-Analysis-Project/README.md

 # Sales-Analysis-Project

-In this Data Analysis project, I have performed sales insights on an Indian company, AtliQ Hardware company.
+AtliQ Hardware is a company which supplies computer hardware and peripherals to many of clients such as surge stores, nomad stores etc. It's Headquarters is situated in Delhi, India and they have many regional offices through out the country.
-AtliQ Hardware is a company which supplies computer hardware and peripherals to many of clients such as surge stores, nomad stores etc. in 10+ locations across India.
-It's Headquarters is situated in Delhi, India and they have many regional offices through out the country.
+In this Data Analysis project, I have performed sales insights on an Indian company, **AtliQ Hardware** company, creating an interactive dashboard with dynamic charts to show the status of AtliQ’s **10+ offices** all over the country and **270+ products**.

 <div align="center">
 	<img src="https://ironstark007.github.io/Portfolio/images/portfolio/487090-company-logo.png">